KoheiKanagu/ncnn_yolox_flutter/README.md

 **Note that you will need to manually modify the model.**

+If you want to use yolox_tiny, you can find it in [example/assets/yolox](example/assets/yolox).

 ---

 Don't forget to add the model of assets to your `pubspec.yaml`.